 If the answers are already in the organisation, why are we paying you to do it for us, why don’t we just do it ourselves?

 - It would be great if you could.
-There is a wealth of information within NHS Modernisation and other initiatives which are meant to enable just such improvements to happen.
+There is a wealth of information and initiatives within the NHS which are meant to enable just such improvements to happen.
 In reality they haven’t happened because people haven’t had the time to effect a change programme as well as doing the ‘day job’; they have not been able to look at working practices with fresh eyes to see where the true inefficiencies lie and frequently, the management systems are not in place to facilitate change.
 We provide additional resource, an independent view, and we have the backing of the Executive to make change for the better a reality.

 So do you come with a pre-canned system that you will shoe-horn us into?